sympy/sympy/doc/src/explanation/active-deprecations.md

 matching the warning message.
 For example, to filter a warning about `sympy.printing`, you might use `message=r"(?s).*sympy\.printing"`.
-The leading `(?s).*` is there because the warnings module matches `message` against the start of the warning message.
+The leading `(?s).*` is there because the warnings module matches `message` against the start of the warning message, and because typical warning messages span multiple lines.

 `<regex matching your module>` should be a regular expression matching your module that uses the deprecated code.
 It is recommended to include this so